abdoo8080/lean-cvc5/Test/readme.md

 Tests should be in (sub-directories of) the `Test` directory at the root of the package.

+**NB**: `Test/Init.lean` is always ignored as it is assumed to contain boilerplate code for the actual tests.

 Run all tests with

 ```text